 Why is Late-in-Life Divorce on the Rise?

 Many reasons contribute to the decision to divorce later in life, sometimes called silver splitting, twilight divorce or gray divorce.
 Modern medicine and improved living conditions have led to longer lifespans, meaning people can reach retirement age and still live another 20 or 30 years.
+With 1 in 4 people divorcing later in life, it is important to understand the impact and unique issues facing couples that divorce at an older age.

 Retirement